 He is now the Program Director at Greenprint Partners, where he is responsible for development and implementation of stormwater management projects and services through water utility programs across key municipal communities.

-Roger Baneman, Shearman & Sterling LLP, Of Counsel
+Roger Baneman, NRDC Advisor and Retired Partner of Shearman & Sterling LLP

 Rowan Schmidt, Earth Economics